5525 Back to That Day Tour: Production

 5525 Back To That Day Tour was produced by B'in Live.

 Mayday's #5525 tour marks their 2½-decade-long history since forming in the late 1990s.
 The numeral "5" stands for the character "wu" (meaning "five") in the band's Chinese name.
 The "525" refers to the more than 525 large-scale concerts the band have performed.
 "25" also refers to the group's 25th anniversary.

 The stage design for the concert used the concept of a time machine to address various themes across the band's nine studio albums.
 In the coda, Mayday expressed heartfelt gratitude to their families, friends, and fans, reflecting on the past while celebrating the present and looking forward to the future.

 Technically, the production departs from traditional 2D concert displays.
 The main stage features a 12-metre giant LED sphere called a "heavenly time machine" and five 5-metre 3D LED spheres.
 These spheres are constructed with seamless splicing to create immersive, three-dimensional visuals.
 The show will also have 13,000 custom-made LED display panels.
 In selected cities, the band travels around the stadium atop a "Mayday express bus", which will allow fans to see the members up close.
 Audience members are equipped with reusable interactive light sticks, which are linked to their seats via a mobile application or NFC, and synchronized with the main control system via 2.5G wireless communication.
 This system allows for dynamic, coordinated light displays that extend the visual experience throughout the venue.

 The tour's innovative stage design has captured international recognition, winning prestigious awards including the Red Dot Design Award, iF Design Award, TITAN Innovation Award, and A' Design Award.
 Mark Kneebone, managing director for New Zealand at Live Nation APAC, described it as “a truly spectacular event,” adding that “the lighting, production, audience, and songs made it one of the best nights I’ve experienced in years.”

 Set list

-#5525 (Dec 2023 – present)
+#5525 (Dec 2023 – Jan 2026)

 This set list was taken from the December 31, 2023, concert in Taichung, Taiwan.
 It does not represent all shows throughout the tour.